gabor-iq-javase17/additional-material/labs/day1/Hello World Using Maven in VS Code or IntelliJ.md

 4.  **Maven for Java Extension in VS Code**: Install the "Maven for Java" extension from the VS Code marketplace.
 5.  **Java Extension Pack for VS Code**: Install the "Java Extension Pack" for enhanced Java development support.

+### Hint:

+- If you are unsure you always could browse the full solution of this exercise in the `gabor-demos` folder of this very repository, this case: [day1/hello-world-app](gabor-demos/hello-world-demo).

 ---

 ### Step-by-Step Instructions: